iv-org/documentation/docs/community-installation-guide.md

 Guide contributor(s): [@SimplyProgrammer](https://github.com/SimplyProgrammer)

 This method provides a simple and straightforward guide with scripts to setup Invidious inside a Proxmox Linux VM or LXC container.
-It utilizes podman to create Invidious containers and Caddy 2 for https reverse proxy.
+It utilizes podman to create Invidious containers, Caddy 2 for self-signed https reverse proxy and Linux service for automatic startup.

 Available at https://github.com/SimplyProgrammer/Invidious-podman-LXC-VM